BEagle1984/silverback/_docs/1-quickstart/103-model.md

 }
 ```

-`IDomainEvent` extends `IEvent` and should be published only from within the domain entities (actually adding them to the internal collection and letting them be published during the save changes transaction).
+`IDomainEvent` extends `IEvent` and are usually published only from within the domain entities (actually adding them to the internal collection and letting them be published during the save changes transaction).

 ### Commands